Why Magnesium Supplements Can Cause Diarrhea + How To Find One That Won't

 Do all forms of magnesium trigger diarrhea?

-Magnesium citrate is one of the most common forms, and research suggests it has the highest bioavailability (absorbability).
+Magnesium citrate is one of the most common forms, and research suggests2 it has one of the highest bioavailability (absorbability).
 But it has a natural laxative effect and is often used to treat constipation.
 The same is true of magnesium oxide—the main ingredient in milk of magnesia, an over-the-counter medication for constipation relief.

-Boosting your body's intake of magnesium can pay off with better sleep, fewer migraines, and less stress, among other benefits.
-And while it's true that diarrhea can be an unpleasant side effect, you can minimize the chances with proper dosing and by opting for a form of magnesium that's gentler on the body, like magnesium glycinate.*
+Boosting your body's intake of magnesium can pay off with better sleep, and less stress, among other benefits.
+And while it's true that diarrhea can be an unpleasant side effect, you can minimize the chances with proper dosing and by opting for a form of magnesium that's gentler on the body.